arun0009/idempotent/README.md

 Idempotent is a lightweight Java library that provides support for idempotency in APIs, making it easier to handle duplicate requests and ensuring reliable operation in distributed systems.
-This library integrates seamlessly with Spring applications and offers idempotency support using Redis and DynamoDB stores.
+This library integrates seamlessly with Spring applications and offers idempotency support using Redis, DynamoDB, and NATS stores.

 <img src="./idempotent.png" alt="Idempotent">